Ever wonder why your investments aren’t growing?

 Don’t listen to all the noise, it’ll drive you crazy.
 The day-to-day market fluctuations don’t have much to do with long-term investing strategy.
 Listening to all of the experts will only make you paranoid and cause you to make rash decisions.
 In fact, studies show that experts are rarely right but this doesn’t prevent media outlets from consulting them every time the market goes up or down.

 Ignoring the market’s roller-coaster ride is easier when you have an investment plan.
 Following the rules you had outlined within it will give you the confidence to stay the course.
-The best thing you can do for your sanity, and your wallet, is ignore the noise and experts trying to predict where the markets will go next.
+The best thing you can do for your sanity, and your wallet, is to ignore the noise and experts trying to predict where the markets will go next.

 Even if you like to stay informed about market fluctuations, make a rule to wait before acting on any hot tips or investment information you get from media outlets.
 Keep in mind that your individual investing situation is not the same as everyone else’s – you have different goals, income, and priorities than other people.
 Don’t let all the noise distract you from your long-term plans for your portfolio.